Our glossary will help you understand the terms we use on our website and throughout the University.

 Clubs and Societies - Social, cultural or sporting clubs run by students for students through VU.
 Joining clubs and societies is a great way to meet new people who share your interests.

 Colleges - The Colleges are organisational structures focussing on particular disciplines, professions and industries.
 Previously known as faculties, they reflect the distinctive academic specialisations and areas of excellence across Higher Education and TAFE.
 The colleges deliver certificates, diplomas, degrees and doctorates as well as undertake research, consultancy and knowledge exchange.
-Another important role of the colleges is to host the various Institutes and Centres at Victoria University.

 Course - A course is a sequence of subjects which make up a degree or diploma.